 What to Consider When Choosing the Best Organic Lawn Fertilizer

-In addition to nutrient requirements revealed through soil test results, consider several important factors before deciding on the best organic lawn fertilizer for your yard.
-Read on to learn more about the types of organic fertilizer, the form in which it’s applied, the all-important NPK ratio, and the effect you want the fertilizer to achieve.
+In addition to nutrient requirements revealed through soil test results, consider several important factors before deciding on the best organic lawn fertilizer for a yard.
+Read on to learn more about the types of organic fertilizer, the form in which it’s applied, the all-important NPK ratio, and the desired effect.

 Organic fertilizer ingredients fall into three types: animal-based, plant-based, and mineral-based.
 However, most products contain a combination of these types to deliver the best possible balance of major and minor nutrients.
 Some products may only offer a single ingredient or a blend of ingredients from a single type.

-Animal-based fertilizers include blood meal, bone meal, feather meal, fish emulsion, and various manures.
+Animal-based fertilizers include blood meal, bone meal, feather meal, fish meal, and various manures.
 These products slowly break down over time, providing lawns and garden plants with season-long benefits.

 Plant-based fertilizer ingredients include alfalfa meal, cottonseed meal, kelp meal, soybean meal, and compost.
 Soil microbes convert these materials into plant food much more quickly than animal products.
 They provide an immediate impact, often within days or weeks after application.